MASD-Project/dogen/README.md

 cmake --preset linux-clang-release
 ```

-You can build Dogen on all platforms as follows:
+You can build Dogen on all platforms (modulus preset) as follows:

 ```
 cmake --build --preset linux-clang-release